cslarsen/stack-machine/README.md

       &R load
       popip

-(Implementing Karatsuba multiplication is left as an exercise for the reader.)
+While implementing the Karatsuba algorithm should be quite easy, Toom-Cook multiplication is left as an exercise for the reader.

 It's not a joke
 ---------------

-I think I need to clarify that this project actually is not a joke.
-Fun, yes, but a joke it's not.
+I think I need to clarify that this project is actually not a joke.
+Fun, absolutely, but not a joke.

 I just wanted to create a simple virtual machine and from that I grew a language.
-It's very similar to Forth and PostScript, and we all know those are extremely powerful (especially Forth).
+It's very similar to Forth and PostScript, and we all know those are extremely powerful --- particularly Forth!

-But the fact is that subroutines don't really exist, and neither does local variables, but they can be both be *implemented* with a bit of supporting code.

-Although the machine and stack have limited memory, the language itself is Turing complete.
+Building stuff yourself is a powerful way of learning.

 A Fibonacci program
 -------------------